Frequently Asked Questions About HISA’S Rules

 Trainers and Responsible Persons are not required to submit horse treatment records to HISA, but they must maintain treatment and medication records and make them available if requested by HISA, stewards or Regulatory Veterinarians.
 HISA has developed templates that trainers may use to document their horses’ treatment and medications if they do not have a program in place.

-Requiring this information will assist HISA in analyzing the factors associated with the high rate of catastrophic injuries that occur in horses soon after return from layup.
-For this purpose, the information will be treated anonymously (the identities of the trainer, horse, and layup/rehabilitation facility will not be disclosed).
+Requiring this information will assist HISA in analyzing the factors associated with the high rate of catastrophic injuries that occur in horses soon after return from layoff.
+For this purpose, the information will be treated anonymously (the identities of the trainer, horse and layup/rehabilitation facility will not be disclosed).

-Veterinary records will be maintained by HISA on its database and available to regulatory veterinarians for use in connection with pre-race inspections and other diagnostic and safety-related purposes.
-Access to the information in the HISA database will be limited to HISA officials for research purposes.
+Veterinary records will be maintained by HISA on its database and available to Regulatory Veterinarians for use in connection with pre-race inspections and other diagnostic and safety-related purposes.
+Access to the information in the HISA database will be limited to HISA officials for the purposes of research conducted by the Authority in accordance with the Act to enhance the safety and welfare of racehorses.
+Subject to the approval of the Authority, records may also be accessed by the State Racing Commission or the Stewards.

 4. How will Attending Veterinarian examination notes and records be provided to the Regulatory Veterinarian/HISA prior to workouts or entries?

-The preferred and most efficient method for Attending Veterinarians to submit examination findings to HISA is through the HISA portal or through one of HISA’s software integration options, but the information may be submitted by another method.
+The required and most efficient method for Attending Veterinarians to submit examination findings to HISA is through the HISA Portal or through one of HISA’s software integration options.

 National Standards and Protocols